jhipster/jhipster-guides/guides/01_creating_your_application.md

 2. Which _type_ of application would you like to create ?

 Your type of application depends on whether you wish to use a microservices architecture or not.
-A full explanation on microservices is [available here](https://www.jhipster.tech/microservices-architecture/), if unsure use the default _Monolithic application_. **That is what we are going with in this tutorial**.
+A full explanation on microservices is [available here](https://www.jhipster.tech/microservices-architecture/), if unsure use the default _Monolithic application_. **That is what we are doing in this tutorial**.

 For your future projects, you can either use:
 * Monolithic application: that is a classical, one-size-fits-all application.
 It's easier to use and develop, and is our recommended default.